nielsen-oss/keys-management/README.md

 pip install keys-management
 ```
 ## When to use
-Keys Management should be used when the host application needs to meet some security constraints, but still maintain flexibility and decoupling.
+Keys Management should be used when the contained application needs to meet some security
+constraints, but still maintain flexibility and decoupling.

 ### Security constraints
-An application could have some security constraints in regards to using secret keys and credentials
+An application could have some security constraints in regard to using secret keys and credentials
 1. Use different key for each target object or client, so in case a specific key is stolen, all other objects are kept safe.
 2. Key can be changed or rotated at anytime, so fresh keys can be maintained all the time.
 3. When an application is crashed or exited, the keys cannot be lost so encrypted data could be decrypted.